New CloudWatch Events – Track and Respond to Changes to Your AWS Resources

 Like many emerging AWS services, we are launching CloudWatch Events with an initial set of features (and a lot of infrastructure behind the scenes) and some really big plans, including AWS CloudFormation support.
 We’ll adjust our plans based on your feedback, but you can expect coverage of many more AWS services and access to additional targets over time.
 I’ll do my best to keep you informed.

-We are launching CloudWatch Events in the US East (Northern Virginia), US West (Oregon), EU (Ireland), and Asia Pacific (Tokyo) regions.
+We are launching CloudWatch Events in the US East (N. Virginia), US West (Oregon), Europe (Ireland), and Asia Pacific (Tokyo) regions.
 It is available now and you can start using it today!